cyberseclife/WebHunter/README.md

 All-In-One Bug Bounty Tool Written In GoLang

+***This program is for use in authorized testing only.
+The user user assumes all responsibily.
+DO NOT use on government sites and do not perform any unauthorized testing.
+I know this will be ignored but i will say it anyway!***

 cyberseclife@debian-vm ~/Projects/webhunter $ ./webhunter
 ``` _       __     __    __  __            __
 | |     / /__  / /_  / / / /_  ______  / /____  _____